Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 Lebanon was the ancient homeland of Phoenicians, part of the Persian empire from 539 BC and then of the Roman Empire from 54 BC.
 In the 7th century Muslims took control although the Maronite Christians, founded around 400 AD, remained autonomous.
 When the Druze emerged from Shia Islam, they and the Maronites held the mountains while coastal cities were run by Caliphs.

 From 1516 the Ottomans ruled until the empire collapsed in World War 1.
 France then established Greater Lebanon in 1920 and the Lebanese Republic in 1926.
 In 1943 the country gained independence with a government split on religious lines.

-Lebanon supported Arab countries in the 1948 war against Israel and a an influx of Palestinian refugees fuelled sectarian tensions that eventually led to the 1975 Lebanese Civil War.
+Lebanon supported Arab countries in the 1948 war against Israel and an influx of Palestinian refugees fuelled sectarian tensions that eventually led to the 1975 Lebanese Civil War.
 The country had become prosperous through tourism and commerce but this 15-year war between Christian groups (supported by Syria), and the PLO, along with Druze and Muslim militias, left it in ruins.